offen/docker-volume-backup/README.md

 # BACKUP_EXCLUDE_REGEXP="\.log$"

+# Exclude one or many storage backends from the pruning process.
+# E.g. with one backend excluded: BACKUP_SKIP_BACKENDS_FROM_PRUNE=s3
+# E.g. with multiple backends excluded: BACKUP_SKIP_BACKENDS_FROM_PRUNE=s3,webdav
+# Available backends are: S3, WebDAV, SSH, Local, Dropbox, Azure
+# Note: The name of the backends is case insensitive.
+# Default: All backends get pruned.

+# BACKUP_SKIP_BACKENDS_FROM_PRUNE=

 ########### BACKUP STORAGE

 # The name of the remote bucket that should be used for storing backups.
 If